 This specificity of mixed demersal fisheries justifies this exemption request due to this difficulty to improve the selectivity.
 This de minimis request aims at giving some flexibility needed for fishermen, exercising bottom trawler metier, to implement the landing obligation.

-Regarding the justification below, member states propose the following exemption: “On the basis of scientific evidence and rationale provided in Annex the NWW group recommends that by way of derogation from Article 15(1) of Regulation (EU) No 1380/2013, the following quantities may be discarded: for mackerel, horse-mackerel, herring and boarfish combined, up to a maximum of 7 % in 2019 and 2020 and up to a maximum of 6% in 2021 of the total annual catches of these species by vessels using bottom trawls (OTB, OTT and PTB) in ICES subarea 6 and 7b-k."
+Regarding the justification below, member states propose the following exemption: “On the basis of scientific evidence and rationale provided in Annex XIII the NWW group recommends that by way of derogation from Article 15(1) of Regulation (EU) No 1380/2013, the following quantities may be discarded: for mackerel, horse-mackerel, herring, boarfish and greater silver smelt combined, up to a maximum of 7 % in 2019 and 2020 and up to a maximum of 6% in 2021 of the total annual catches of these species by vessels using bottom trawls (OTB, OTT and PTB) in ICES subarea 6 and 7b-k."

 Those percentages can be revised if necessary.